-The nature of a hologram is the fringe pattern generated by interference with a reference wave.
-The origin of the concept of computer-generated holograms (CGHs), where the fringe pattern is calculated by computers, goes back to the days immediately after the realization of 3D imaging in optical holography.
+Traditional holography is not a modern digital technology because the holograms cannot be stored and transmitted with digital media.
+The nature of a hologram is the fringe pattern generated by optical interference with a reference wave.
+The origin of the concept of computer-generated holograms (CGHs), whose fringe patterns are calculated by computers, goes back to the days immediately after the realization of 3D imaging in optical holography.
 However, CGHs comparable to optical holograms were not realized until recently.
 This is entirely due to the extremely large space-bandwidth product (SBP) required for quality holograms.
-The SBP of typical optical holograms is estimated to exceed 1 trillion; i.e., the fringes are considered to be a tera-pixel-scale image.
+The viewing angle of a CGH is mainly determined by the pixel pitches Δx and Δy of the fringe image.
+As an example, when $\Delta x = \Delta y = 0.6 \mu m$, the viewing angle of the CGH is 48° in blue color (488 nm).
+As a result, when we create a CGH with the dimensions of a 40-inch high-definition television (88.4 cm × 49.8 cm), the number of pixels is approximately 1.22 T pix.

 Over the past 15 years, we have developed computer holography to create quality CGHs for 3D imaging [1].
 The maximum SBP has reached approximately 0.2 trillion as of August 2022 and is predicted to exceed 0.5 trillion within a year.
 These large-scale CGHs reconstruct not only monochromatic images but also full-color images.
 The impressive full-parallax 3D images give an amazing sensation of depth to the viewer, which has not been realized by other technologies.
-Some of the latest CGHs are introduced and demonstrated in this paper.